-On the 9th February 2019, the All Party Parliamentary Group (APPG) on Social Integration welcomed the publication of the government’s Integrated Communities Action Plan (ICPA).
+On the 9th February 2019, the All Party Parliamentary Group (APPG) on Social Integration welcomed the publication of the government’s Integrated Communities Action Plan (ICPA); the forced marriage amendment.

 The Action Plan, published by the Ministry for Housing, Communities and Local Government (MHCLG), follows the launch of the Integrated Communities Strategy in March 2018, and outlines the work done by the government to bolster integration since then, and a timeline for actions to build on this progress.